apache/paimon/docs/content/how-to/creating-catalogs.md

 USE CATALOG my_hive;
 ```

-You can also use the property with the prefix `table-default.` to define default properties for tables as above `Catalog with Filesystem Metastore`.
+You can define any default table options with the prefix `table-default.` for tables created in the catalog.

 {{< /tab >}}